rustyeddy/rustyeddy.com/content/notes/soil-moisture-sensor.md

 The NE555 needs at least 4v and will not work if power comes in less than the 4v like can happen for certain batteries.

+Turns out the sensors I bought have the NE555 chip.
+Sigh.
+That won't stop me!

-### Missing Resistor Chip
+### Missing Resistor

-He said a large number of chips were missing the XXX resistory.
+He said a large number of chips were missing the 1M resistor (Todo rewatch the video and make sure I have the correct value of the resistor).

-This causes the responses to be slow.
-I was thinking that is not such a bad thing as the water does not need to take place immediately, heck we can wait for a few minutes or hours, who cares.
+This causes the sensors response to change to be very slow.
+I thought:
+"that's not so bad, I really only need to check every 15 minutes".

 Well, he points out why we should care in the video and why the readings may be garbage if your sampling does not allow the values to eventually settle down.

-Now that can be a big problem, especially if you are allowing your MCU to sleep and wake up!
+Now that can be a big problem, especially if you are allowing your MCU to sleep and wake up, measure and go immediately back to sleep!

+If I do end up using these sensors I'll wake up every 15 minutes or so then wait for a couple minutes for the readings to stabalize.
+Of course when the water is turned on, we should probably not sleep very long as we don't want to over water.
+Or perhaps just expect to water for a specific limited period.

+We'll see..

 ## How they work